The Best Accessories For Your Polar Cruise

 At £80, features include plenty of pockets to store your valuables in (including one on the side for easy access), a rain cover and plenty of points to attach things to the outside.
 The 27 refers to the litres of space inside and the AirZone is a specially designed system that shapes to your back comfortably and allows it to breathe so you don’t sweat.

 In the cold weather, a practical pair of gloves is going to be a great help.
 Not only do they need to be durable and keep your digits nice and warm, there’s a need for them to make taking pictures easy.
-Usually mittens don’t solve this last problem very well, but the X-clusive II 3 Finger Mitt from Swany puts finger dexterity right at the top of a long list of impressive features.
-Not only do they look great, they also have wrist adjustments, a strap so that they don’t go wondering when you need to whip them off quickly and a loop to aid that all important process of putting one glove on with an already gloved hand.
+Usually, mittens don’t solve this last problem very well, but the X-clusive II 3 Finger Mitt from Swany puts finger dexterity right at the top of a long list of impressive features.
+Not only do they look great, they also have wrist adjustments, a strap so that they don’t go wondering when you need to whip them off quickly and a loop to aid that all-important process of putting one glove on with an already gloved hand.

 If you are somewhat of a glove purist though and you favour the traditional five-fingered option, you can’t go wrong with the Scott Snw-Tac 30.
-This comfortably fitting pair has an easy cuff adjustment, allows perspiration to get out but keeps precipitation from getting in, features technology to allow you to operate touchscreen devices with the glove on and has an attractive price of just £60.
+This comfortable fitting pair has an easy cuff adjustment, allows perspiration to get out but keeps precipitation from getting in, features technology to allow you to operate touchscreen devices with the glove on and has an attractive price of just £60.

 Solar Charger –

 Obviously, you will get the chance to power up all of your devices whilst you are on the ship.
 But, what if you forget?
 What if a long day of photography leads to your camera battery being beat?
 Or, what if your smartphone has a tendency to die quicker than you can say Kapitan Khlebnikov?
-A solar charger could indeed save the day and is great thing to have in your backpack just in case.
+A solar charger could indeed save the day and is a great thing to have in your backpack just in case.

 One of the best options is undoubtedly the PowerMonkey Extreme 12V.
 It’s packing a whopping 9000mAh capacity Lithium Polymer battery and is your one stop charging station for practically all electronic devices.
 It’s sleek, compact, waterproof and, thanks to the upgrade from 5V capacity to 12V, you can now charge you SLR camera, sat nav and games console as well as your smartphone.